gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 2. Generate an SSH key pair and attach the public key to the GitHub machine user account.
 For step-by-step guidance, refer to [GitHub's SSH setup documentation](https://help.github.com/en/enterprise/2.19/user/github/authenticating-to-github/connecting-to-github-with-ssh).

-3. Add the private SSH key to TFC under the SSH Keys section within your TFC organization settings.
+3. Add the private SSH key to TFC under the SSH Keys section in the TFC organization settings.
 For clarity, label the key appropriately, such as _Gruntwork access_.
 TFC will use this key to clone Gruntwork repositories.

 ![Configuring an SSH key for the TFC organization](/img/guides/working-with-code/tfc/tfc_ssh_key.png)